 A New Testament in English by Native North Americans for Native North Americans and all English Speaking people.

-The First Nations Version New Testament has no single author, rather it is a collaborative effort of the First Nations Version Translation Council and with input from Native reviewers.
-The First Nations Version was first envisioned by Terry M. Wildman, who now serves as chief editor and project manager.
-With the partnership of OneBook of Canada and help from Wycliffe Associates of the US, the FNV has expanded into a collaborative effort that includes First Nations/Native Americans from over 25 tribal heritages and growing.
+The First Nations Version New Testament is authored by Terry M. Wildman with input from the First Nations Version Translation Council and with input from Native reviewers.
+The First Nations Version was first envisioned by Terry M. Wildman and with the help of OneBook.ca and Wycliffe Associates has expanded into a collaborative effort that includes First Nations/Native Americans from over 25 tribes.

 OneBook is partnering with Rain Ministries to develop the First Nations Version (FNV) of the New Testament.
 This is the first time OneBook is supporting the development of a Bible translation project in North America.

 By tradition, First Nations people are oral storytellers.
 The FNV is a retelling of the Creator’s Story—the Scriptures—following the tradition of the storytellers of these oral cultures.
 Many of the First Nations tribes still resonate with the cultural and linguistic thought patterns found in their original tongues.
 This way of speaking with it’s simple yet profound beauty and rich cultural idioms, still resonate in the hearts of First Nations people.